You have two options for refinancing a VA loan: reduce the interest rate or extract equity with a cash-out refi.

 Vercellino says minimum credit score requirements can range from 580 to 640.
 Birk says that a common minimum credit score is 620.

-In terms of your debt-to-income ratio, Vercellino says that 41% and lower is the norm, but lenders may accept a DTI as high as 56%, depending on your credit score, payment history, and savings.
+In terms of your debt-to-income ratio, Vercellino says that 41% and lower is the norm, but lenders may accept higher DTI ratios, depending on the Residual Income calculation, as well as your credit score, payment history, and savings.

 Because it’s the lender that’s putting money on the line rather than the VA, Vercellino says, the lender is able to put its own requirements on VA loans (the VA’s guaranty might cover only a quarter of each loan).
 And if one lender says no, it doesn’t mean that you can’t qualify for a VA loan somewhere else.